AdobeDocs/experience-manager-screens.it-IT/help/user-guide/multi-zone-layout-aem-screens.md

 ---
 title: Layout a più zone
-seo-title: Layout a più zone
+seo-title: Multi-zone Layout
-description: Il layout a più aree consente di creare più contenuti di zona e utilizzare una varietà di risorse, come video, immagini e testo che possono essere combinate in un unico schermo.
+description: Il layout a più aree consente di creare più contenuti di zona e utilizzare varie risorse, come video, immagini e testo che possono essere combinate in un’unica schermata.
 Segui questa pagina per ulteriori informazioni.
-seo-description: Il layout a più aree consente di creare più contenuti di zona e utilizzare una varietà di risorse, come video, immagini e testo che possono essere combinate in un unico schermo.
-Segui questa pagina per ulteriori informazioni.
+seo-description: Multi-zone Layout allows you to create multiple zone content and use a variety of assets such as videos, images and text that can be combined in a single screen.
+Follow this page to learn more.
 uuid: 2ad689ef-700a-4eed-b5e2-fc57f2288388
 contentOwner: jsyal
 products: SG_EXPERIENCEMANAGER/6.5/SCREENS